-Mr. Haines is the only NEO entitled to retirement allowances, which allowances are calculated based on completed years of service and are payable in the form of lump-sum cash payments following Mr. Haines' termination (without cause) or retirement from the Corporation.
+Mr. Haines is the only NEO entitled to a retirement allowance, which is calculated based on completed years of service and are payable in the form of lump-sum cash payments following Mr. Haines' termination (without cause) or retirement from the Corporation.

-Under the terms of Mr. Haines' existing retirement allowance (the "Existing Allowance"), if Mr. Haines is terminated (without cause) or retires from the Corporation during 2019, he will receive a \$750,000 retirement allowance.
-The amount of the Existing Allowance payable to Mr. Haines will thereafter be increased by an additional \$125,000 per year (from 2019 to 2020) for each full calendar year of service completed.
+Under the terms of Mr. Haines' existing retirement allowance (the "Existing Allowance"), if Mr. Haines is terminated (without cause) or retires from the Corporation during 2020, he will receive a \$875,000 retirement allowance.
 The maximum Existing Allowance payable to Mr. Haines is \$1,000,000, which Mr. Haines will earn if he remains in active service for the Corporation until December 31, 2020.
 In the event that Mr. Haines becomes permanently disabled while in active service for the Corporation, he will be deemed to remain in active service for the Corporation until December 31, 2020, at which point he will be considered to have retired and earned the maximum Existing Allowance of \$1,000,000.
 In the event of the death of Mr. Haines while in active service for the Corporation, the Existing Allowance which Mr. Haines would have earned as of the date of his death will be paid to his designated beneficiary or to the legal representative of Mr. Haines' estate.

 As part of his compensation package, Mr. Haines also participates in the OMERS defined benefit pension plan.
 See "Pension Plan" above in section 12.3(b)(iv).
 OMERS made significant unilateral changes to its defined benefit pension plan that significantly reduce the value of Mr. Haines' pension benefit under the OMERS pension plan.
 In order to mitigate the impact of these changes in a manner consistent with the terms of his existing employment relationship with the Corporation, the Corporation has awarded Mr. Haines a second retirement allowance (the "Second Allowance").
-Under the terms of the Second Allowance, if Mr. Haines is terminated (without cause) or retires from the Corporation during 2019, he will receive a \$975,000 retirement allowance.
-The amount of the Second Allowance payable to Mr. Haines will thereafter be increased by an additional \$225,000 per year (from 2019 to 2021) for each full calendar year of service completed.
+Under the terms of the Second Allowance, if Mr. Haines is terminated (without cause) or retires from the Corporation during 2020, he will receive a \$1,200,000 retirement allowance.
+The amount of the Second Allowance payable to Mr. Haines will thereafter be increased by an additional \$225,000 per year (from 2020 to 2021) for each full calendar year of service completed.
 The maximum Second Allowance payable to Mr. Haines is \$1,650,000, which Mr. Haines will earn if he remains in active service for the Corporation until December 31, 2021.
 In the event that Mr. Haines becomes permanently disabled while in active service for the Corporation, he will be deemed to remain in active service for the Corporation until December 31, 2021, at which point he will be considered to have retired and earned the maximum Second Allowance of \$1,650,000.
 The provisions relating to entitlement on death are identical to those established for the Existing Allowance.